Fate of slain Palestinians fuels new feud with Israeli authorities

 Palestinian monitors say Israel is still holding 21 bodies, a tally not immediately confirmed by Israeli officials.

-The Israeli handovers have raised hackles among some rightists in Prime Minister Benjamin Netanyahu's coalition and were acknowledged as a reversal of policy on Sunday by Defense Minister Moshe Yaalon.
+The Israeli handovers have raised hackles among some rightists in Prime Minister Benjamin Netanyahu's coalition and were acknowledged as a reversal of policy on Sunday by Defence Minister Moshe Yaalon.

 Briefing reporters, Yaalon said the security cabinet had initially intended to withhold the bodies but reassessed that because of the resentment it stirred among Palestinians, many of whom question whether those killed had posed a lethal threat to Israelis.